- Richard F. Celeste, Former U.S. Ambassador to India & Governor of Ohio

 A new student must work with the Assistant Dean of International and Graduate Affairs in the summer prior to enrollment to ensure that he/she develops an academic plan that includes:

-- Thirty (30) credit hours from classroom courses (i.e. traditional courses only; not online, clinic or externship credit hours), and
+- Thirty (30) credit hours from classroom courses (i.e. traditional courses only; not online, clinic or externship credit hours) –

-- That 20 of the 30 eligible credit hours are chosen from a specific list provided by the Court:
+- Twenty (20) credits of which must be chosen from a specific list provided by the Court:

 - Legal Research/Writing;